TotallyInformation/node-red-contrib-uibuilder/README.md

 # node-red-contrib-uibuilder

-A Node-RED web user interface builder.
-UIbuilder Aims to Provide an easy to use way to create dynamic web interfaces using any (or no) front end libraries for convenience.
+A Node-RED web user interface builder. uibuilder aims to provide an easy to use way to create dynamic web interfaces using any (or no) front end libraries for convenience.

 The key features and benefits are: